anis-marrouchi/UploadCropImageBundle/README.md

     ```
 And don't forget the JsRoutingBundle.

-3. Run schema update to generate table and install assets
+3. Run schema update to generate table, install assets  (Composer should install asset post the installation but just in case)

     ```
     php app/console doctrine:schema:update --force